lukasturcani/stk/docs/source/intermediate_ea_example.rst

 However, you might notice an issue here.
 We are dividing by the mean, but the property values we are using, such as the number of bad rings or number of rotatable bonds have values which are allowed to be zero.
-This means that its quite possible for the population mean to be zero.
+This means that it's quite possible for the population mean to be zero.
 If the population mean is zero and we divide by zero - we will have a problem.
 We can prevent this by adding ``1`` to every element of the :class:`tuple` before